Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel

 \end{theorem}

 \begin{proof} Please refer to Appendix \ref{app: MTBFA}. \end{proof}

-\begin{theorem}[MD Upper Bound] Suppose that $P$ is the pre-change kernel and $Q$ is the post-change kernel and they both satisfy Doeblin's condition.
+\begin{theorem}[MD Upper Bound] Suppose that $P$ is the pre-change kernel and $Q$ is the post-change kernel, and they both satisfy Doeblin's condition.
 Assume that MMD kernel $k$ is characteristic and $\|k\|_\infty\leq 1$.
-Then, there exists $\alpha>0$ such that
+Then, there exists $\alpha>0$ such that for sufficiently small $\epsilon$,